 To see the apply for membership visit our Membership Applications Site.

 Further information for applicants in Scotland, Wales and the USA

-Individuals accepted for Full membership who are based in Scotland, Wales or the USA, will also be members of the relevant branch, and will hold all additional rights and benefits of Branch membership in addition to those of Full membership.
+BAFTA is a British organisation but we have a very international outlook.
+We feel there is a great deal to be learned from the creative industries in cultures outside of the UK, as well as plenty of British talent for us to celebrate and champion internationally.
+We have branches in Scotland, Wales, Los Angeles and New York, who each have their own programme of screenings and events.
+Individuals accepted for Full membership who are based in Scotland, Wales or the USA, will also become members of the relevant branch, and will hold all additional rights and benefits of Branch membership in addition to those of Full membership.
 This includes voting in the UK branch awards, and participating in Branch Board and Committee elections.

 If you are based in Scotland, Wales or the USA and are unsuccessful in your application for Full membership, you may instead be offered membership of the relevant branch.
 If you wish to apply for non-voting membership with a particular Branch, please contact them directly, you can find relevant details on each branch site.

 General £495.00 Regions Applies to individuals living and working more than 60 miles (as the crow flies) from 195 Piccadilly in London £330.00 Wales/Scotland Applies to individuals based in Wales or Scotland.
 Carries additional rights and benefits with the relevant branch £330.00 Los Angeles/ New York For individuals who are based in the USA.
 Carries additional rights and benefits with the relevant branch. $400.00 (LA) $400.00 (NY) Overseas For individuals primarily based in countries other than the UK or USA £330.00